feathersjs/feathers/docs/api/client.md

 ### create-react-app

-[create-react-app](https://github.com/facebookincubator/create-react-app) uses [Webpack](#webpack) and also no longer requires additional setup to load the individual Feathers clietn modules.
+[create-react-app](https://github.com/facebookincubator/create-react-app) uses [Webpack](#webpack) and also no longer requires additional setup to load the individual Feathers client modules.

 ### Others